My 1 year update for 2019 is toward the bottom of this post.

 I won’t make you scroll until the end of this post to provide an answer to “Why I Quit My Six-Figure Corporate Job to Blog Full Time.”
 The answer is because I make six-figures blogging.

-In two years I have written a published cookbook, produced content for some of my favorite brands, and I have grown my blog to half a million page views per month.
+In my first two years, I wrote a published cookbook, produced content for some of my favorite brands, and grew my blog to half a million page views per month.
 It was time to leave my day job.

-I launched Stay Snatched exactly two years ago in November 2016.
+I launched Stay Snatched in November 2016.
 I had no idea what I was in for and I had no plans to take ever take the blog full time.
-In fact, I was interviewed on the Chopped Podcast by Marly of Namely Marly in February of this year.
+In fact, I was interviewed on the Chopped Podcast by Marly of Namely Marly in February of 2018.
 Be sure to check out the episode here.

 During the interview, she asked if I had plans to take my blog full time.
 I answered no. It was the truth.
 Even though Stay Snatched was producing income at the time, I was content with my work at my corporate job and the steady paycheck it brought in.